 Contacts in Drift are the main storage object for data associated with people external to your organization.
-A Contact is created as soon as Drift is able to captured identifying information about the individual.
-The source of a Contact will vary from organization to organization but they general come from Drift conversations, a sync between an external integration, or by direction creation.
-You can find out more information about our Contacts API Here
+A contact is created as soon as Drift is able to captured identifying information about the individual.
+The source of a contact will vary from organization to organization, but they generally come from Drift conversations, a sync between an external integration, or by direct creation.
+You can find out more information about our Contacts API Here.

-The Users API currently enables read access to information on users/agents in drift for your org.
-This includes things like current availability, the user's name, the user's email, if that user that posted a reply was a bot, and more.
+The Users API currently enables read access to information on users/agents in Drift for your org.
+This includes things like current availability, the user's name, the user's email, if the user that posted a reply was a bot, and more.

 Drift admins can manually request data retrieval and deletion via the Data Privacy section of their settings, but this can be tedious for larger organizations with many requests.

 The Data Privacy API provides a way to trigger GDPR requests programatically.
 Find out more information here

 IT admins can provision and manage user accounts with the Drift SCIM2.0 API.
 SCIM is used by Single Sign-On (SSO) services and identity providers to manage people across a variety of tools, including Drift.
 It's also possible to write your own apps and scripts using the SCIM API to programmatically manage the members of your workspace.

 You can invoke the APIs directly via a direct web/https call, and we also have some community libraries to help you (if you happen to use python or nodejs).
 We'd love to see what you build, and we welcome contributions to these libraries as well!

 Share with us on our dev slack if you have anything that could be open sourced!